A428 road

 The A428 road is a major road in central and eastern England.
 It runs between the cities of Coventry and Cambridge by way of the county towns of Northampton and Bedford.
-Together with the A421, (and the A43, M40 and the A34), the eastern section (Cambridge to the A1) of the A428 forms the route between Cambridge and Oxford.
 The A428 was formerly part of the main route from Birmingham to Felixstowe before the A14 was fully opened in 1993.
+As of January 2026, the eastern section of the A428 (A14/M11 at Cambridge to the A1 near St Neots) forms part of the route between Cambridge and Oxford via Milton Keynes: from spring 2027, this section is to be redesignated as the part of the A421 and the A428 will terminate at the A421 near Bedford.

 Route

 Coventry–Northampton

 The road starts on the A4600 Sky Blue Way in Coventry, heading eastbound out of the city and meeting the A444 and A4082 roads before crossing the A46 Eastern Bypass and into Warwickshire.
 The road then passes through the village of Binley Woods before becoming more rural in nature, meeting the Fosse Way and crossing the River Avon at Bretford.
 3.8 mi further along, the road enters Rugby where it meets the A4071 and A426 and passes Rugby School.
 It then continues out of the town to the east through the suburb of Hillmorton and crosses the A5 near Daventry International Rail Freight Terminal (DIRFT).
 It meets the M1 at its original terminus, junction 18, and bypasses the towns of Crick and West Haddon.
 The road passes the Althorp family estate, then enters Northampton.